Christmas enters, streaming lights of joy, ringing bells of hope and singing carols of forgiveness high up in the bright air.

 Currywurst with chips, one of the most popular German fast food meals.© Rayhona

-Food and Drink at German Christmas Markets
+Food and Drinks at German Christmas Markets

 At all Christmas markets, you can find a variety of food, mainly prepared with potatoes and sausages.
 One popular German fast food at the Christmas market is currywurst.
 It consists of steamed, then fried sausage that is cut into slices and seasoned with a spiced ketchup sauce, typically containing curry powder.
 Currywurst is often served with a side of chips or a bread roll.